 landscape supplied by each mela, and finding out which direction to move in

 from moment to moment within the vast framework of each aural canvas.
-And if

 Following Kanakangi, I proceeded to compose two new works, Kamavardhani and

 Ramapriya, that include percussion, and so I dont yet know whether I will

 use the same procedure for more alap pieces.
 It is very possible that this arrangement

 will no longer be the preferred manner for framing an alap, but regardless of whether